 “An apple a day keeps the doctor away,” as the old saying goes, but too much of a good thing can quickly make it not so good.
 Apples should only be fed in moderation for several reasons.
 The biggest concern is the high sugar content that they contain.
 Along with the high water content, this can deprive your parrot of other essential nutrients and potentially cause obesity.

 Another major concern is the seeds.
 Apple seeds contain trace amounts of cyanide that may be safe in small amounts but can also be potentially deadly for parrots.
-If your parrot eats one or two seeds, they will most likely be fine, but it’s far better to be safe rather than sorry and avoid letting them eat the seeds altogether.
+If your parrot eats one or two seeds, they will most likely be fine, but it’s far better to be safe rather than sorry; avoid letting them eat the seeds altogether.

-Image Credit: Creative Zone, Shutterstock
+Image By: Creative Zone, Shutterstock

 How Much Apple Should You Feed Your Parrot?